 Let’s talk about one of the less glamorous sides of ‘houseplant care’ – pests.
 Unless you have been extremely lucky, you will probably have come across bugs in some form or another.
 The reality of keeping quite a lot of plants means this can be an issue sometimes.

 Things had been running pretty smoothly in the HPH household until a few months ago, when I was admiring a new vine growing on my bathroom ivy I had painstakingly rooted myself… and saw a BIG mealy bug.
 This was the first time I had seen a mealy bug up close and personal.
-It was even more alarming because at the time, I was standing in a towel having just got out of the shower!
-It was one of those ‘fight or flight’ moments …and I promptly picked the plant up and flung it in the kitchen bin …bye bugs (and ivy)!
+I promptly picked the plant up and flung it in the kitchen bin …bye bugs (and ivy)!

 Fast forward to plant inspection two weeks ago where I picked up my cordyline fruticosa to find a whole load of mealies like little bits of cotton wool on the stem and underside of the leaves.
-I had that same sinking feeling in my stomach and again, took the plant out to the kitchen (now simultaneously referred to as the quarantine zone) …but this time, instead of heading straight for the bin I paused.
+I took the plant out to the kitchen (now simultaneously referred to as the quarantine zone) …but this time, instead of heading straight for the bin I paused.
 I wasn’t in the mood for giving up so easily this time so got out my cleaning arsenal and put on the rubber gloves.

 *FOR REFERENCE I USED DR BRONNER’S CASTILLE SOAP – DILUTED AT A RATIO OF 1TSB/1 CUP OF TEPID WATER*